 - Other deception

 - Similar offences

 - Offences which replace the above offences

-- The conviction is less than 3-years prior to the date of the application.

-- After 3 years, regard will be had to the circumstances of the offence and any evidence demonstrating that the person is now a fit and proper person to hold a licence.
+and the conviction is less than 3-years prior to the date of the application.
+Between 3 and 5 years after conviction, regard will be had to the circumstances of the offence and any evidence demonstrating that the person is now a fit and proper person to hold a licence.

-Offence of: - Violence:
+Offence of: - Violence